Xeroom Setup & Configuration Instructions

 Frequently Asked Questions

-Q: Is Xeroom free?
+Q: Is Xeroom available as a free version?

 Q: Why do I need a xero.com application?